-18. The Panel affirms the principles and arrangements on assessing co-authored/co-produced research outputs as set out in paragraphs 32-34 of the General Panel Guidelines.

-19. The Panel will consider co-authorship to be a normal element of research activity in UoAs 1 and 2 and for outputs with less than eight co-authors the Panel will accept that all co-authors have made a significant contribution to the research process leading to the output concerned.
-In the case of an output with eight or more co-authors the university should explain in less than 100 words the contribution of the submitting author unless s/he is a first or co-first author, or a last or co-last author.
+- 18. The Panel affirms the principles and arrangements on assessing co-authored/co-produced research outputs as set out in paragraphs 32-34 of the General Panel Guidelines. - 19.
+The Panel will consider co-authorship to be a normal element of research activity in Electrical & Electronic Engineering and will expect all named co-authors to have made a significant contribution to the research process leading to the output concerned.
+In judging the quality of an output, the Panel will not give any weighting to the position of the co-author in the authorship list.